 That’s a lot less than Amazon, but not every site’s CEO is ranked as “the richest man in the world”.
 But for any business, anywhere, 40% of its user base is huge!

-Speed is that important.
+Website load speed is that important.
 And speed is a goal, it’s not something you can achieve overnight.
-In this article, we will take a look at some of the most often seen problems that cause delays in a site’s load time.
+In this article, we will take a look at some of the most often-seen problems that cause delays in a site’s load time.

 1. Non-Optimized Images

-One of the biggest impacts on a site are the images.
-No, we’re not only talking about speed impact, we talk about a means to convert your visitors.
+One of the biggest impacts on a site is the images.
+No, we’re not only talking about speed impact, we are talking about means to convert your visitors.
 Images are a great way to turn a boring page into a place that turns visitors into customers.

 And this is why images are used so often.
 We don’t want you to remove them, but what you can do is optimize them.
 The issues seen most often with images are:

 - File dimensions that don’t match the box the image is in.
-That means a file that is 1200x600px displayed in a box of 300x150px is squished.
+That means a file that is 1200×600 px displayed in a box of 300×150 px is squished.
 All those pixels are lost.
-Reduce the image size to 300x150px and you will save more than 80% of the file size.
+Reduce the image size to 300×150 px, and you will save more than 80% of the file size.

 - Use sprites when possible.
 At DevriX, we prefer icon fonts instead, they are easier to use and faster to serve.
 You might want to check them out.

 - Use solid JPG images instead of transparent PNG ones when possible.
 Sometimes you have a background image on a section with some color overlay.
-If that won’t change, just export the final image with its overlay as a JPG and minify it.
+If that doesn’t change , just export the final image with its overlay as a JPG and minify it.
 This can reduce more than 90% of the file size.

 2. Poor Web Hosting

 Among the factors that affect a website’s performance, hosting is a big player.
-There are many different types of hostings to begin with and sometimes switching to a different plan or a different hosting altogether might be a good solution.
+There are many types of hostings, to begin with, and sometimes switching to a different plan or a different hosting altogether might be a good solution.

 A common thing among most hosting providers is the type of host you can pick: